Workplace stress – Symptoms, causes, and solutions

 Do your best and let the rest go.
 You can’t be perfect, no matter how hard you try, so give yourself for making an effort, and try to stop stressing about the outcome.”- Anonymous

-I know that today’s extremely competitive market zone has pushed all working pros to the boundaries of mental and physical health.
+Today’s extremely competitive market zone has pushed all working pros to the boundaries of mental and physical health.
 Be it entrepreneurs, managers, or employees, everyone is under constant pressure to deliver the goods and achieve set goals.

 What is workplace stress?